 Emma VandenEinde

-I'm the Mountain West Reporter for KUNC, here to inform you of all the latest news affecting the Mountain West region.
-From new legislation to climate patterns to invasive species, I'll research what is happening in your backyard—as well as the backyards of neighboring states—and share those stories with you as you go about your day.
+I'm the General Assignment Reporter and Back-Up Host for KUNC, here to keep you up-to-date on news in Northern Colorado — whether I'm out in the field or sitting in the host chair.
+From city climate policies, to businesses closing, to the creativity of Indigenous people, I'll research what is happening in your backyard and share those stories with you as you go about your day.

+I was formerly a reporter for the Mountain West News Bureau, a regional reporting collaboration between 14 different NPR-affiliate stations across the West.
 Before coming to Colorado, I worked as an audio reporter for Arizona PBS covering sustainability and climate issues.
 I’ve worked as a reporter and digital producer for KJZZ, the NPR-affiliate station in Arizona.
 I was also selected to participate in News21, an investigative news project in which I worked on a podcast series and a documentary about the disproportionate effects of COVID-19 on various populations.

-Recently, the daily news podcast I produced and hosted at Arizona PBS–CN2Go–was awarded a National Edward R. Murrow Award for Excellence In Audio Newscast.
+Recently, the daily news podcast I produced and hosted at Arizona PBS was awarded a National Edward R. Murrow Award for Excellence In Audio Newscast.
 I placed second in the 2021 National Hearst Championship Competition for my audio storytelling about live music returning after the pandemic.
 Additionally, I placed second in the 2021 BEA Festival of Media Arts Awards for a feature about drought in Arizona crops.

 -